Blog Post Thumbnail

 No items found.

-The concept of desk sharing has transformed the way we work, but to implement it successfully at your company, you need to ensure effective communication, provide the right resources and technology, and create an environment that supports employee needs and preferences.
+Desk sharing is a practice that many businesses are adopting, but to implement it successfully at your company, you need to provide your employees with the right resources and tech – and create an environment that supports their needs and preferences.

-Desk sharing etiquette is part of all this, and it means simple things like keeping the workspace tidy, not leaving your stuff behind, respecting others' privacy, and keeping noise down so everyone can work comfortably.
+Defining the basic rules of desk sharing etiquette is a key part of all this.
+Those usually refer to simple things like keeping the workspace tidy, not leaving your stuff behind, respecting others' privacy, and keeping noise down so everyone can work comfortably.
+However, for the best results and to ensure everyone respects them, we advise you to be intentional about them, define them explicitly in your hybrid work policy.

-In this article, we'll explore the ins and outs of desk sharing etiquette and provide you with our top tips on how to maintain a respectful workspace where all employees can work together well and have access to the resources they need.
+In this article, we'll explore the details of shared desk etiquette and provide you with our top tips on how to maintain a respectful workspace where all employees can work together well and have access to the resources they need.

 No items found.